TRIAEIOU/flexible-cloze-2/README.md

 - 2022-02-11: Made exposed cloze character/string configurable (to allow character/string that does not cause TTS to kick in), made scroll behaviour configurable (as little as possible or center active clozes).
 - 2022-02-13: Bug fixes, refactoring.
 Moved {{FrontSide}} on back of card inside FCZ functionality tag (required for current design).
 - 2022-02-21: Refactor front side HTML for better compatibility with addons that inject HTML on the card, such as Remaining time for Anki 21 (update requires migration to new HTML model).
 Further enhancement of scrolling (await loading of images on image heavy cards).
 Added configurable position of expose character/string: pre/begin (default)/end/post cloze tags for better compatibility with type-in-the-answer (avoid having to type the expose character/string).
 Added configurable reverse-expose: all inactive clozes per default exposed (similar to "regular" Anki clozes), expose character/string hides them.
+- 2022-03-06: Allow separate scroll behaviour on card show/flip, on cloze click and on next/previous iteration (--scroll, --scroll-iterate, --scroll-click: "none"/"min"/"center").
+Replace --iterate-inactive option with --iterate: "active"/"inactive"/"all" to allow more fine grained customization.
+- 2022-05-27: Configuration options and internal logic becoming a bit of a mess, reworked so to new configuration options which unfortunately requires updates to new format to adapt old styles to the new format (see instructions above for use).